Pokhara to Jomsom Muktinath Jeep Tour Booking Book Now

 Yarinak Cave

 Yarinak Cave is the Guru Rinpoche pilgrimage cave in Temal, Kavre district.
-It is located around 80 km drive east from Kathmandu.
-Guru Rinpoche (Padmasambhava) is worshipped for the heroic deeds that He removed the enemies of Dharma and protected the land.
+It is located around an 80 km drive east of Kathmandu.
+Guru Rinpoche (Padmasambhava) is worshipped for the heroic deeds that he performed to remove the enemies of Dharma and protect the land.
 He meditated in the Vajra Mudra, and burnt down the forest with the Kila-dagger's impact, turned the demons into dust, and created a pond.
-After the demons were destroyed, the whole forest became green again and there was happiness again among the living beings.
+After the demons were destroyed, the whole forest became green again, and there was happiness again among the living beings.

 Halesi Maratika Cave